Partner & Managing Director

 The New Retail: Lessons from China for the West

 This is the second in a series of articles highlighting lessons from China on the future of retail.
 The first article looks at how consumer behavior in China is evolving.
 The third explores how companies can capitalize on customer insights to improve innovation.
-The fourth will focus on the integration of offline and online commerce.
+The fourth focuses on how retailers can integrate offline and online commerce.

 Much has been written about the move online by Chinese consumers and the country’s explosive growth in ecommerce.
 Less well understood is how Chinese shoppers use the internet—and how their buying experience differs from that of consumers in other markets.